XC4Life101/Mars_Attacks/README.md

 # Endless_Escapade
-similar to Oregon trail in which the player is traveling and collecting people or items while journeying through dangerous lands
+Similar to Oregon trail in which the player is endlessly traveling and collecting people or items while journeying through dangerous lands